typelevel/cats-effect/docs/core/starvation-and-tuning.md

 All Cats Effect applications constructed via `IOApp` have an automatic mechanism which periodically checks to see if the application runtime is starving for compute resources.
 If you ever see warnings which look like the following, they are the result of this mechanism automatically detecting that the responsiveness of your application runtime is below the configured threshold.

 ```
+2023-01-28T00:16:24.101Z [WARNING] Your app's responsiveness to a new asynchronous
+event (such as a new connection, an upstream response, or a timer) was in excess
-[WARNING] Your CPU is probably starving.
-Consider increasing the granularity
+of 40 milliseconds.
+Your CPU is probably starving.
+Consider increasing the
-of your delays or adding more cedes.
-This may also be a sign that you are
+granularity of your delays or adding more cedes.
+This may also be a sign that you
-unintentionally running blocking I/O operations (such as File or InetAddress)
+are unintentionally running blocking I/O operations (such as File or InetAddress)
 without the blocking combinator.
 ```